 For this purpose, the Secretariat is carrying out an online survey to collect information on the challenges and opportunities of parties and stakeholders in bringing science and policy together.

-We kindly invite responses to this survey before 31 August 2016.
+We kindly invite responses to this survey.
 It should take about 10 minutes to respond to the questions.
 The information will then be used in the development of the draft road map.

 The link to the online questionnaire is the following: